 Safety is a fundamental key to Ulterra’s success and this could not have been accomplished without the commitment of all plant employees.
 Our sincere thanks go out to all plant employees who make safety a priority every day.
 And while this safety performance has helped form Ulterra into who we are today, the most important benefit is that all of our employees go home safely to their friends and families each day.

 While the Fort Worth facility employees were thrilled to surpass this milestone, they are not ready to stop there.
-They are already making plants to celebrate a “3 Peat” next year!
+They are already making plans to celebrate a “3 Peat” next year!

 Ulterra Drilling Technologies, a Fort Worth based PDC Bit Company, is committed to spreading awareness about breast cancer by using pink drill bits as a reminder to get that lifesaving mammogram.
 “Here at Ulterra we truly believe that early diagnosis is the best prevention for breast cancer which is one reason why we feel the need to help spread awareness” says Bill Stark, Ulterra’s VP of Sales & Marketing.